The KWin mailing list is [email protected]. It's rather low traffic.

-Since KWin takes care of focus handling, first killing KWin and then launching new instance can cause focus trouble.
-Therefore it's possible to run 'kwin --replace', which will start new KWin instance and tell the old one to quit.
+Since KWin takes care of focus handling, first killing KWin and then launching a new instance can cause focus trouble.
+Therefore it's possible to run 'kwin --replace', which will start a new KWin instance and tell the old one to quit.

 Handling the case when KWin crashes

 Again, without KWin running there may be focus problems.
-To restart KWin when not being able to focus KRunner or a Konsole switch to text console, and run 'DISPLAY=:0 kwin --replace' (and then you can run 'kwin --replace' again from X).
+To restart KWin when not being able to focus KRunner or a Konsole switch to a text console, and run 'DISPLAY=:0 kwin --replace' (and then you can run 'kwin --replace' again from X).

 If KWin is temporarily unusable because of some change and e.g. crashes during startup, it is possible to run another window manager, for example Metacity, Compiz, OpenBox or FVWM (the command is similar to restarting KWin, i.e. 'metacity --replace', 'compiz --replace', 'openbox --replace' or 'fvwm -replace').
 A good idea is also to have the distribution's KWin around to be able to switch to this if the development version is broken.

 Focus problems once more.
 It is not possible to debug KWin in gdb in the X session that KWin is managing, because that'd block focus and window operations.
 It is necessary to switch to a text console and attach to the running KWin instance from there, or launch it as 'DISPLAY=:0 gdb kwin'.

 Since KWin is such an important component of KDE, it is usually better to start another X for development.